viniciusmsousa/SynthCast/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Removeed "The Package" phrase from Description field in the DESCRIPTION file;
+* Removed "The Package" phrase from Description field in the DESCRIPTION file;

 ## Test environments
 * local R installation (macos BigSur), R 4.1.0